MarinaBajic/Advanced-Web-Programming/Exercises 4/angular-setup.md

 If you want to stop the server press Ctrl+C in the terminal

+### Stopping Angular project

+To stop running Angular project press Ctrl+C in the terminal

 ## Creating Angular components

 In order to create new component called stock-item inside directory stock (which should be created inside app folder), go to root directory of project and run: